prashiln79/nodejs-docker-kubernetes-setup/README.md

 ## Type of services
  - cluster IP - set up an easy to remember URL to access pod by other pods inside the cluster
- - Node Port - make pod accessible from outside the cluster for dev purpose
+ - Node Port - make pod accessible from outside the cluster for dev purpose (random port assign to access)
  - load Balancer - make a pod accessible from outside the cluster
  - External name - redirect an in-cluster reuest to a CName url